nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Shown below is a sequence diagram detailing how the Parser class interprets the user's CLI input and returns the appropriate command object containing the user's input parameters.
 ![parseCommandShort.png](img/SequenceDiagrams/ParseCommandShortSequenceDiagram.png)
-Note: The getXYZCommand(args) method is used for commands that further need to extract parameters from the user's input beyond just the command name, such as for the sort command which needs to extract from the input, the type of sort that is requested.
-In the example of the sort command, the getXYZCommand(args) method is called `getSortCommand()`.
+Note: The `getXYZCommand(args)` method is used for commands that further need to extract parameters from the user's input beyond just the command name, such as for the `sort` command which needs to extract from the input, the type of sort that is requested.
+In the example of the sort command, the `getXYZCommand(args)` method is called `getSortCommand()`.

 <!-- @@author KSanjith -->

-### Storage Class
+### `Storage` Class
-The Storage class
+The `Storage` class
-1. Saves the User's added recipes to a .txt file
+1. Saves the User's added recipes to a `.txt` file
   - Empty save files are created immediately once YMFC is launched for the first time
     - New empty save files are also created upon launch if the previous ones were deleted by the user
   - Saving recipes is done every time the recipes are modified in any way (such as added, deleted, sorted or edited)
-  - The following Sequence diagram shows how the saveRecipes() method in the Storage class saves all the created recipes into the .txt file
+  - The following Sequence diagram shows how the `saveRecipes()` method in the Storage class saves all the created recipes into the `.txt` file

 ![saveRecipes.png](img/SequenceDiagrams/SaveRecipesSequenceDiagram.png)

 <div style="page-break-after: always;"></div>

-2. reads the .txt save files to load in past saved recipes immediately when app is launched
+2. reads the `.txt` save files to load in past saved recipes immediately when app is launched
   - If the user had modified the save files to contain irregular lines of text, then they are simply ignored.
     - A message is printed to the CLI to alert user of the irregular lines within the save file
     - The irregular lines are immediately deleted from the save files
-  - The following Sequence diagram shows how the loadRecipes() method in the Storage class loads in past saved recipes from the .txt file when the app is first launched
+  - The following Sequence diagram shows how the `loadRecipes()` method in the `Storage` class loads in past saved recipes from the `.txt` file when the app is first launched
     - The sequence diagram does not show how irregular lines within save files are handled, and only describes how regular, properly formatted save files are loaded in

 ![loadRecipes.png](img/SequenceDiagrams/LoadRecipesSequenceDiagram.png)

-The Storage class also saves and loads the list of user's available ingredients to another .txt save file.
+The `Storage` class also saves and loads the list of user's available ingredients to another `.txt` save file.
 The mechanisms with which it does so is highly similar to the 2 sequence diagrams above.

 ### Exception Class
-There is a main YMFCException class that extends the Exception class.
+There is a main `YMFCException` class that extends the `Exception` class.
-There are then 4 child exception classes that inherit from the YMFCException class.
+There are then 4 child exception classes that inherit from the `YMFCException` class.
-* EmptyListException
+* `EmptyListException`:
   * This exception is thrown mainly in the Parser class whenever the user inputs a command that would not work with an empty list of recipes or ingredients
     * e.g. If the recipe cookbook is empty, and the user inputs the edit command, then this exception will be thrown.
-      * Because there are no recipes in the empty cookbook that can be editted
+      * Because there are no recipes in the empty cookbook that can be edited
-* InvalidArgumentException
+* `InvalidArgumentException`:
   * This exception is mainly thrown in the Parser class whenever the user's input command has invalid arguments
-* InvalidCommandException
+* `InvalidCommandException`:
   * This exception is mainly thrown in the Parser class whenever the user's input does not match the available commands
-* InvalidSaveLineException
+* `InvalidSaveLineException`:
   * This exception is thrown whenever the save-load system encounters lines within the save file that are not of the proper syntax